 Notes: In addition to the expiration of tax cuts, revenue as a share of GDP increases through 2014 due to (1) real bracket creep, (2) more taxpayers becoming subject to the AMT, and (3) increased revenue from tax-deferred retirement accounts.
 After 2014, revenue as a share of GDP is held constant.

-Composition of Spending as a Share of GDP

-Assuming All Expiring Tax Provisions are Extended
+Composition of Spending as a Share of GDP Assuming Discretionary Spending Grows with GDP after 2004 and All Expiring Tax Provisions Are Extended